Since JTAlert was released in 2011, there have never been any documented virus/malware/trojan infections caused by JTAlert.

 - Reputable Virus/Malware protection software companies offer a false-positive reporting/testing service.
 If your software doesn't provide this fundamental service, you should seriously consider changing to a company that does.

-If you believe there is a genuine threat contained within the JTAlert files, stop using/installing the program and post a message to this group.
+If you believe there is a genuine threat contained within the JTAlert files, stop using/installing the program and immediately submit the file to your protection software vendor for analysis.
+If your vendor reports a threat (not a possible threat or potential risk) submit a message to this group.

 de Laurie, VK3AMA